Annual Partnership Evaluation Report

 |Conduct more training||X|

-In addition, the OSP will continue to provide information on the training provided to managers and staff.
-For maximum benefit, a more effective system for tracking the training statistics will need to be developed and used by the participants.
+The OSP will continue to provide information on the training provided to managers and staff.
+For maximum benefit.
+As this is a continuing challenge, a more effective system for tracking the training statistics will need to be developed and used by the participants.

 |Partnership Benefits (check all applicable)|